alexandertrefz/essence/packages/vscode-extension/README.md

 before it costs a run, and `essence.tests.coverage` counts what each run reaches.

-Debugging a single test is not wired up yet — the debug adapter has to compile the tests section and select one by id — so the Debug profile and the Debug lens say so, and hand over the `essence test --filter` command that runs the selection, rather than starting a session that would run the wrong thing.
+**Debug** — the profile in the Test Explorer and the lens above a `test` or a `suite` — steps through the test itself.
+The file is compiled with its tests section, and a breakpoint in a test body is a breakpoint like any other: the same adapter, the same stepping, the same Variables view.
+A selection reaching several files opens one session per file, in turn, since a session steps through one bundle.

 ### Editing